 That’s why AARP recognizes state legislators, governors, and other elected officials – from both sides of the aisle – who have stepped up and worked together to write, support, and advance common-sense policies that help older Americans remain in their homes and communities.

-To recognize these elected leaders, AARP is proud to announce our fourth annual bipartisan class of Capitol Caregivers who fought to increase support for family caregivers and their loved ones.
+AARP is proud to announce our fifth annual bipartisan class of Capitol Caregivers, who fought this year to increase support for family caregivers and their loved ones.

-AARP’s 2017 class of Capitol Caregivers recognizes 91 state legislators, five governors, one lieutenant governor, and one justice from more than 30 states, who advanced policies that:
+AARP’s 2018 class of Capitol Caregivers includes 58 state legislators and 6 governors from more than 20 states who championed policies that:

-- Help working caregivers to balance responsibilities at home and work with workplace flexibility and paid and unpaid leave policies
+- Help working caregivers balance responsibilities at home and work with workplace flexibility and paid and unpaid leave policies;

-- Help protect vulnerable adults and provide their caregivers with the tools they need to make important financial decisions through power of attorney laws
+- Provide caregivers with the tools they need to make important financial decisions through power of attorney laws;

-- Break down the barriers that prevent use of telehealth — using digital information and communication technologies, like computers and mobile devices
+- Break down the barriers that limit access to telehealth options using digital information and communication technologies, like computers and mobile devices;

-- Protect or increases the number of older adults who have access to state-funded services at home, like home care and adult day care
+- And protect or increase the number of older adults who have access to state-funded services at home, like home care and adult day care.

 More work to do

 In 2019, AARP will continue to work with elected state leaders across the country to fight for the issues that matter to you and your families.
 To stay up-to-date on our progress, or get involved, sign up here.